mskri/monbot/README.md

 A library with simple API for creating your own discord bots.

+> :warning: Not recommended for use yet.
+Under development and api is still shaping up.

 ## Installation

 Install using `npm install --save monbot` or `yarn add monbot`.